ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on FreeCodeCamp's Markdown Previewer project and working on a personal project in React https://twitter.com/saromsaweb/status/1087097698845712384

 **Thoughts:** I'm becoming more comfortable with working on the basics in React.
 I've managed to code a couple of components and now feel ready to add React to the front end libraries projects I've already started.

+### Day 56: January 21, 2019

+**Today's Progress:** Finished the React challenges and started on the Redux ones on FreeCodeCamp

+**Thoughts:** Found them a little frustrating as I was making little mistakes.